 These 3-½-day courses will be residence-based, academically immersive, and interactive, will be limited to 15-20 participants per course, and will take place in regional hubs around the country.
 Reasonable travel and stay costs will be paid.

-The other half will address the ways that Israel and the Israeli-Palestinian conflict impact America in general and the university campus specifically, including topics like the BDS movement and its features, traditions of academic freedom and freedom of expression on campus, and the intellectual framework current in higher education that fosters hostility toward Israel and its supporters.
-We will also explore the sensitive subject of acting as advocate without damaging credibility as scholar and educator.
+Roughly half of each short course will be devoted to providing educational content on Israeli state and society and on the competing narratives of the Israeli-Palestinian conflict.
+The other half will address the ways that Israel and the Israeli-Palestinian conflict impact America in general and the university campus specifically, including topics like the BDS movement and its tactics, traditions of academic freedom and freedom of expression on campus, and the intellectual currents in higher education which foster hostility toward Israel and its supporters.
+We will also explore the sensitive subject of acting as advocates without damaging credibility as scholars and educators.
 Course materials will include excerpts from AEN’s Academic Freedom, Freedom of Expression, and the BDS Challenge: A Guide and Resource Book for University Faculty, and other relevant publications.

 AEN’s fifth Regional Short Course will take place January 7-10, 2020, in Dallas.
 We will be posting more details about the course soon in this space.
 Please click here to apply.